ethhub-io/ethhub/docs/ethereum-roadmap/ethereum-1.x.md

 #### Proposal framework

-Since State rent is a potentially higher impact change \(and therefore more controversial, unpopular\) than any other changes within Ethereum 1x, it requires a clear logical framework for designing, evaluating, and comparing proposals.
+Since State rent is a potentially higher impact change \(and therefore more controversial, possibly unpopular\) than any other changes within Ethereum 1.x, it requires a clear logical framework for designing, evaluating, and comparing proposals.
 This framework attempts to ensure, as much as possible, that the change plan eventually chosen is likely close to the best available.
 It defines the path of reasoning from “What is the problem \(what happens if we do nothing\)?” to “How exactly we are doing it”.
 [Current location of the proposal framework document](https://github.com/ledgerwatch/eth_state/blob/master/State_size_growth_management.pdf) \(Work in progress\)

-We need to bound the size of the EVM state trie or the system will and rent is a very natural and fair way to do it.

-Alexey explains the idea of state rent, is "to charge people not once when they start using storage and then paying them back a certain amount if they free it up again, but actually charging people by the day or by the block that they’re actually using the storage, and if they decide that they don’t need these things anymore they can just withdraw their Ether or they just leave it and then it will be garbage collected by the rent".
+Alexey explains the idea of state rent - "to charge people not once when they start using storage and then paying them back a certain amount if they free it up again, but actually charging people by the day or by the block based on the storage that they're using, and if they decide that they don’t need these things anymore they can just withdraw their Ether or they just leave it and then it will be garbage collected by the rent".

 #### Reasoning questions